seemoo-lab/opendrop/README.md

 ## Installation

-Installation of the Python package [release](https://pypi.org/project/opendrop/) is straight forward using `pip3`:
+Installation of the Python package [release](https://pypi.org/project/opendrop/) is straightforward using `pip3`:
 ```
 pip3 install opendrop
 ```